This vegan grasshopper pie has a delicious brownie style crust topped with mint cream filling and vegan mint chocolate shavings.

 - The base is a simple mix of walnuts, medjool dates and cocoa powder, processed in the food processor until it forms a sticky dough.
 Press down into a pie dish and then place into the freezer to set.

-- The filling is simply whipped coconut cream – take two cans of chilled coconut cream, scoop the cream section that has risen to the top off, leaving the watery section behind, and whip it with your electric mixer until it reaches a whipped cream consistency.
+- The filling is simply whipped coconut cream – take two cans of chilled coconut cream, scoop the cream section that has risen to the top off, leaving the watery section behind, and whip it in your stand mixer until it reaches a whipped cream consistency.
 Add powdered sugar, vanilla extract, peppermint extract and a little green food coloring and whip it again.

-- Pour out the topping onto the top of the brownie base and smooth down.
+- Pour the topping out over the top of the brownie base and smooth down.
 Refrigerate until set.